ilokhat/2018_TSI_vibes/README.md

 * **view** : the iTowns view, passed as parameter of the constructor.
 * **model** : initialized as null, this attribute will carry the object loaded and the edges extracted from it (see [after](#edges-extraction)).

 It contains one public method for each format.
-Only one (*loadOBJ()*) is implemented for now.
 These functions convert the 3D object into a group of meshes adapted to the symbolizer, and call an internal method to load the object in iTowns.
 The final object (and its edges) are stored in the attribute *model*.

+The implemented formats are :
+* OBJ : done.
+* BATI3D : almost done (we just need to integrate it with the Symbolizer but it works).
+* BDTOPO WFS extruded : soon.

 A callback function should be passed in the parameters of the public method, to specify what should be done when the loading is complete.